 Installing Xcode Command-Line Tools

 If you run into issues installing Jekyll's dependencies which make use of

 native extensions and are using Mac OS X, you will need to install Xcode

 and the Command-Line Tools it ships with.
 Download in

 In order to install a pre-release, make sure you have all the requirements installed properly and run:

 gem install jekyll --pre

 This will install the latest pre-release.
-If you want a particular pre-release, use the
+If you want a particular pre-release,

 -v switch to indicate the version you’d like to install: